SemPlaatsman/semplaatsman.nl/CONTRIBUTING.md

 We've categorized contributions into different levels to help you find a task that matches your available time and expertise.
 Some contributions need to be researched to determine if they would provide a benefit.
 In general, advice and tips are always very welcome!
-I am still learning and would love to hear your opinions and thoughts on this repository!
+We are still learning and would love to hear your opinions and thoughts on this repository!

 ### Small Contributions